kyleschmolze/quick-docs/Readme.md

 ![Screenshot](preview.png)

-The blue one opens a fresh Google Doc, and the green one opens a fresh Google Sheet.
+The blue icon opens a fresh Google Doc, and the green one opens a fresh Google Sheet.

 ### How to use